BorjaRuizReverter/randomInputsPhysicsExams/README.md

 ```

 # Installing
-For building your pdf exam you must install the software required firstly.
+For building your random pdf exam you must install the software required firstly.
 You will need:
 1. The R compiler, which you can download it from the official [website](https://cran.r-project.org/mirrors.html).
 2. An R IDE like RStudio, which you can download it from the official [website](https://www.rstudio.com/products/rstudio/download/).
-3. A Latex compiler like MiKTeX, recommended for Windows users, which you can download it from [here](https://miktex.org/download) or LiveTex, recommended for Linux users, which you can download it from [here](https://tug.org/texlive/acquire-netinstall.html).
+3. A Latex compiler like MiKTeX, recommended for Windows users, which you can download it from [here](https://miktex.org/download), or LiveTex, recommended for Linux users, which you can download it from [here](https://tug.org/texlive/acquire-netinstall.html).

 # Compiling
 Once you have all installed, open the Rnw file from Rstudio and finally compile the pdf.